Enjoy your evening drink with sasakamaboko! A simple recipe to enjoy sasakama to the fullest!

 Shiraken Kamabokoten

-This is a long-established kamaboko shop in Ishinomaki.
+This is a long-established kamaboko (fish cake) shop in Ishinomaki.

-It's so delicious that there are fans called "Shiraken fans" who say, "I only buy Shiraken's sasakamashi!"
+It's so delicious that it has fans who call themselves the "Shiraken Party," saying, "I only buy Shiraken's sasakama (bamboo leaf-wrapped fish cake)!"

 | name | Ishinomaki Shiraken Kamaboko Shop |